-- 1. Time, savings and money market deposit accounts of a national bank, a state bank or a savings and loan association insured by the Federal Deposit Insurance Corporation provided the amount deposited does not exceed the insured amount. - 2.
+- Time, savings and money market deposit accounts of a national bank, a state bank or a savings and loan association insured by the Federal Deposit Insurance Corporation provided the amount deposited does not exceed the insured amount. - 2.
 Money Market obligations issued by the U.S. Government, or in obligations guaranteed as to principal and interest by the United States Government or in obligations guaranteed as to principal and interest by the United States Government agency.
-All money market issues must rank as either Standard & Poor's A1, or Moody's P1.

-- 3. Domestic and International Equities: equities defined as common stocks and issues convertible to equities, provided: - a.
-Each holding shall be listed on a major U.S. exchange - b.
+All money market issues must rank as either Standard & Poor's A1, or Moody's P1. - 3.
+Domestic and International Equities: equities defined as common stocks and issues convertible to equities, provided: - a.
+Each holding shall be listed on a major U.S. exchange (except for the International Equity manager who may also purchase overthe-counter (OTC) securities and securities listed on foreign exchanges). - b.
 Not more than five percent (5%) of the Fund's assets shall be invested in the common stock or capital stock of any one issuing company, nor shall the aggregate investment in any one issuing company exceed five percent (5%) of the outstanding capital stock of the company. - c.
 Not more than ten percent (10%) of any manager's Total Fund portfolio, at market value, shall be invested in foreign securities.
 The manager must immediately notify the Board and the Consultant when the international exposure reaches ten percent (10%).
 An explanation will be needed as to why the manager is changing their discipline.
-As an international manager Dimensional Fund Advisors (DFA) and Wentworth, Hauser and Violich (WHV) shall not have any limitation on the amount invested in foreign securities. - 4.
-The use of unhedged and/or leveraged derivatives will not be allowed in any form.
+As an international manager Dimensional Fund Advisors (DFA) and Wentworth, Hauser and Violich (WHV) shall not have any limitation on the amount invested in foreign securities.

+4. The use of unhedged and/or leveraged derivatives will not be allowed in any form.